 It's time for more of us to start unplugging and reconnecting with people.
 Why?
 You could be sending signals that you do not intend—signals that could have negative repercussions on your professional advancement.
 When you offend people, they take it personally.
 They tend to remember and stop liking you.

 So what messages are you sending when you do not fully engage with others and have your nose in your phone?
-What is that potential, negative blowback from being unable to electronically disconnect?
+What is that potential, negative blowback from being unable to disconnect electronically?

-1. Sending the Message: "I'm Not Listening & You Aren't Important."
+1. Sending the Message: "I'm Not Listening, and You Aren't Important."

 Here's the bottom line: people want you to listen when they speak.
 They don't want to feel like they're talking to themselves.
 Also, your colleagues don't want to repeat themselves at a later time because you missed pertinent information.
 Having to re-explain something wastes their time and is inefficient.